utdata/icj-class/bootstrap/bootstrap-class-01.md

   /scss
 ```

-Everything inside of our `docs` folder will be our published product.
+Simlar to our Sass lesson, everything inside of our `docs` folder will be our published product.
 Everything in our `src` folder will only be used for development.

 You could use the VS Code Explorer to create each of those folders, but I've found that to be error-prone.
 We can quickly create them all in one command using the Integrated Terminal: